Blog

 When one or more nodes attempt to start a transmission, they will output the SOF (Start of Frame) bit to the bus.
 An active SOF bit is per definition at the dominant level; therefore, an active SOF bit will set the bus to the dominant level.

-The bus arbitration mechanism will decide which of the nodes requesting bus access will succeed (refer to Chapter 6 - Bus Arbitration).
+The bus arbitration mechanism will decide which nodes requesting bus access will succeed (refer to Chapter 6 - Bus Arbitration).

 The example, as shown in the picture, demonstrates the transmission of a data frame, which is indicated by a dominant RTR (Remote Transmission Request).
 A recessive RTR bit would indicate the presence of a remote frame, a frame requesting data from another node.

 In theory, the data frame in picture 4.1.3 could be the response to a remote frame.
-The remote frame and the requested data frame use the same message identifier (see also Chapter 4.4 - Remote Frame).
+The remote and requested data frames use the same message identifier (see also Chapter 4.4 - Remote Frame).
 The RTR bit, like the message ID, is part of the arbitration field.

 A dominant RTR (Remote Transmission Request) bit, indicating a Data Frame, will override a recessive RTR bit (indicating a Remote Frame).
 As a result, in case that a Remote and Data Frame with the same message ID try to access the bus, the Data Frame will have higher priority than the Remote Frame requesting the data.